sheridar/find-pauses/README.md

 # mNET-seq analysis workflow

-The analysis workflow is composed of two separate snakemake pipelines, one to perform the initial processing steps and another to identify pause sites.
+This workflow is composed of two separate snakemake pipelines, one to perform the initial processing steps and another to identify pause sites.
 Workflow settings can be modified with the NETseq.yaml and pauses.yaml config files.

 <br>

-## Running
+## Getting started

-### Install R dependencies using renv

 1. Create a new repository using this template
 2. Clone to bodhi and navigate to the project directory
-3. Load R/4.0.3 and open R terminal
-4. Follow the printed instructions to run `renv::restore()` and install dependencies

-### Run pipelines

-1. Specify sample names and directory paths using the SAMPLE.yaml config file
+3. Specify sample names and directory paths using the SAMPLE.yaml config file
-2. Specify sample groups and colors for plotting using the PLOTS.yaml config file
+4. Specify sample groups and colors for plotting using the PLOTS.yaml config file
-3. Run the pipeline by submitting the run.sh script through bsub
+5. Run the pipeline by submitting the run.sh script through bsub

 <br>